-Building on a state's strengths in advanced energy technology, including wind and solar power, carbon fiber composites, and smart buildings, can maximize job growth and give a state a competitive economic edge.
+Building on a state's strengths in advanced energy technology can maximize job growth and give a state a competitive economic edge.

 Wind power just had its strongest first quarter in terms of installations since 2012, driven by rising demand for the low-cost resource, according to the American Wind Energy Association (AWEA).

 While this is an exciting milestone for the solar industry, the rise of solar also brings with it a demand for better forecasting information to cope with the challenges that the increase in variable generation poses to the regional energy system.

 Duke Energy is experiencing renewable energy growth faster than expected -- based on wind, solar and biomass the company either owns or purchases.